Post Summary: Your Website Is Never the Service Generating Monthly Revenue

 We could offer social media management.
 We could offer email marketing.
 We could add five more services to our roster and pitch ourselves as the full solution for everything your business needs.
 The revenue would look great on paper.

 But your website would get worse.
 Our SEO work would get shallower.
-The listening that we do on the front end — the meticulous intake that makes our builds land close to right the first time — would get rushed because we’d have more plates spinning.
+The listening that we do on the front end, the intake conversation before anything gets built, would get rushed because we’d have more plates spinning.
 The thing that makes us good at what we do is the same thing that limits what we offer.
 Focus isn’t a marketing word for us.
 It’s a resource allocation decision.

 The One Question That Reveals Everything

-If you’re sitting in a meeting with a full-service company right now — or if you’re comparing us to one — ask this:
+If you’re sitting in a meeting with a full-service company right now, ask this:

 What kind of communication can I expect from you a year from now?